Why It’s Perfectly Fine To Swim In The Ocean With A Yeast Infection

 If you are experiencing slight irritation and itching, you can swim.
 If it is too much, you can swim another time.

-However, in the human body, there are so many bacteria and most of them are good.
+However, in the human body, there are so many bacteria, and most of them are good.
 If you expose them to chlorine, it will kill all of them.
-The good bacteria keep your body healthy.
+Good bacteria keep your body healthy.
 If they die, they will leave room for the bad bacteria to thrive.

 Can you swim with thrush?

-Of course you can.
-Thrush is a form of fungal yeast infection and it affects women and men.
+Of course, you can.
+Thrush is a form of fungal yeast infection that affects women and men.
 Women will know they have thrush if they:

 Men know they have thrush when they

-- Irritation and burning sensation under the foreskin
+• Irritation and burning sensations under the foreskin

 It is okay to swim with thrush.
 But it will depend on the level of infection.
 For instance, if you have lesions on your private parts, the chlorine in the pool or the salt in the ocean is going to cause serious irritation.